y3owk1n/warp.nvim/README.md

 ---@field split_horizontal? string[]
 ---@field split_vertical? string[]
 ---@field show_help? string[]

+---@class Warp.ListItem
+---@field path string The path of the file
+---@field cursor number[] The cursor position as {row, col}

+---@class Warp.FormattedLineOpts
+---@field display_text string The display text
+---@field hl_group? string The highlight group of the text

+---@class Warp.Config.Window
+---@field list? vim.api.keyset.win_config|fun(lines: string[]):vim.api.keyset.win_config The window configurations for the list window
+---@field help? vim.api.keyset.win_config|fun(lines:string[]):vim.api.keyset.win_config The window configurations for the help window
 ```

 ## 🚀 Quick Start

 See the example below for how to configure **warp.nvim** with keybindings.
+In my opinion, the defaults are good enough
+that you probably don't need to configure anything and start working on it.

 > [!NOTE]
 > The example below showcases all of the potential keybindings that you can do, you don't have to use all of them...